dimichelec/getdata-011/Codebook.md

-## Code Book
+## Codebook

-For the provided UCI HAR Dataset the following vars are set from run_analysis.R.
-See the [README](README.md) for additional details.
+This codebook describes the data resulting from the [run_analysis.R](https://github.com/dimichelec/getdata-011-Course-Project/blob/master/run_analysis.R) script in this repository.
+See [README.md]

+General information about the original dataset is [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones#).

 ### Tidy Mean